Road Cycling Safety Tips

-1. Preferably use bike-only lanes wherever possible, even if it means travelling a few extra kilometres.
+1. Preferably use bike-only lanes wherever possible, even if it means traveling a few extra kilometers.

 2. Follow the road rules; they are for all vehicles, including bicyclists.
 Use signals or hand gestures to indicate to other riders and drivers whether you are turning left, right, slowing down, or stopping.

 3. Do not ride on one side of a lane but own the road lane like you would do while driving a car, ensuring your visibility and avoiding possible accidents.

 4. Stay a doors breadth away from a parked car.
 Many cyclists have been knocked down from their bicycles with clueless car occupants suddenly swinging their vehicle doors without checking.

 5. A bicycle in motion is noiseless and can suddenly creep up on unsuspecting pedestrians.
 Use a bicycle bell to warn them of your presence.

 6. Drive along with vehicular traffic like you would do while driving a car.
 Zipping through and weaving in and out of lanes though permissible and possible, is dangerous for the bike rider.
 Very often, they fall in the blind spot of the motor vehicle, and accidents can occur.